cdktf/cdktf-provider-googlebeta/docs/googleComputeGlobalForwardingRule.python.md

 - *Type:* str

-This field can only be used:.

-* If 'IPProtocol' is one of TCP, UDP, or SCTP.
-* By backend service-based network load balancers, target pool-based network load balancers, internal proxy load balancers, external proxy load balancers, Traffic Director, external protocol forwarding, and Classic VPN.
+The 'portRange' field has the following limitations: * It requires that the forwarding rule 'IPProtocol' be TCP, UDP, or SCTP, and * It's applicable only to the following products: external passthrough Network Load Balancers, internal and external proxy Network Load Balancers, internal and external Application Load Balancers, external protocol forwarding, and Classic VPN.

-  Some products have restrictions on what ports can be used.
+* Some products have restrictions on what ports can be used.
 See [port specifications](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts#port_specifications) for details.
-* TargetHttpProxy: 80, 8080
-* TargetHttpsProxy: 443
-* TargetTcpProxy: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995,
-  1883, 5222
-* TargetSslProxy: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995,
-  1883, 5222
-* TargetVpnGateway: 500, 4500

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.4.0/docs/resources/google_compute_global_forwarding_rule#port_range GoogleComputeGlobalForwardingRule#port_range}
+For external forwarding rules, two or more forwarding rules cannot use the same '[IPAddress, IPProtocol]' pair, and cannot have overlapping 'portRange's.

+For internal forwarding rules within the same VPC network, two or more forwarding rules cannot use the same '[IPAddress, IPProtocol]' pair, and cannot have overlapping 'portRange's.

 ---